Moosa Khan: Plot

 Meanwhile, we are shown that across the way there is a temple where instead of doves of peace, there is a python near a large group of snarling, drooling old men in orange robes, with funky hairstyles who are cringing at the voice of the nearby priest.
-So enraged are they by his voice that they hatch an evil scheme in collusion with the local godless firangi gora's (white men - who worship only money) to bring about the end to the voice once and for all.
+So enraged are they by his voice that they hatch an evil scheme in collusion with the local godless, firangi goras (white men - who worship only money) to bring about the end to the voice once and for all for good of the world.